heyqule/erm_toss/README.md

 * Factorio Base >= 1.1

 # Features
-All units have same base health point as original SC, Some units have unique health multiplier to balance bullet damage.
+All unit has same base health point as original SC, Some units have unique health multiplier to balance bullet damage.

 Weak to acid / poison (-5 resist)